aershov24/PMSC_Candidates_Test/README.md

 ![](https://user-images.githubusercontent.com/13550565/196062250-a0ba57d3-a388-466f-91d4-949f2067e7a4.png)

-# Welcome to FullStack.Cafe Candidates Repo
+# Welcome to PMStack.Cafe Candidates Repo

-Please read this document carefully before submitting your FSC candidate challenge.
+Please read this document carefully before submitting your PMSC candidate challenge.

 # What Do You Need to Do?

 * Carefully read the `README.md`
 * **Fork** this repository
-* Create the `RUST_youremail.md` Markdown file in the forked repo and add **`3` questions and answers (QAS) relevant to _Rust Programming Language topic_ that you would ask on a real interview** if you would hire a Rust Developer for your own project.
-All content must be formatted as Markdown (see examples below).
+* Create the `Scrum_youremail.md` Markdown file in the forked repo and add **`3` questions and answers (QAS) relevant to _Scrum topic_ that you would ask on a real interview** if you need to hire a Senior **Scrum Master** for your own team.
+Add QAS formatted as Markdown into the `Scrum_youremail.md` file.
+* All content must be formatted as valid Markdown (see examples below).
 * Make sure you'll add:
   * one **Junior** question for **Junior** position
   * one **Medium** difficulty question for **Mid** position, and